zhongyang219/MusicPlayer2/UpdateLog/update_log_en-us.md

 **[简体中文](https://github.com/zhongyang219/MusicPlayer2/blob/master/UpdateLog/update_log.md) | English**<br>
 # MusicPlayer2 Update log
+## V2.64 (2019/02/16)
+* Adjust the UI.
+Beautify the playback control buttons and progress bar.
+* Added the function to hide/display playlists.
+* Added the function to hide/display menu bar.
+* Added the function to respond the multimedia keys.
+* Optimize the display effect of the Cortana search box lyrics .
+* Added the function of full-screen display.
+* Other adjustments for the UI details.
+* Improved in other details.
 ## V2.63 (2019/01/06)
 * The main interface is redesigned to look more concise and beautiful.
 You can still switch back to the previous interface quickly.
 * Mini Mode interface redesigned.
 Using the same style as the main interface.